heykayla/open_source_contributions/TDGP/contributing_guide_template.md

 ## Welcome

-{Share a welcome message introducing your open source project to contributors.}
+{Share a welcome message introducing your open source project to your contributors.}

 ## Contributing to {NAME}

-{Provide important information that contributors need to review before they contribute.}
+{Provide important information that contributors need to read before they contribute.}

+# License and Policies

 ---

 ## Contribute to our code

-{This section is tailored to developers interested in contributing to your open source project's codebase.}
+{This section is tailored to developers interested in contributing to your codebase.}

 If you're interested in contributing to our codebase, read the sections below to learn how you can contribute.